joyvchen/joyvchen.github.io/portfolio.md

 layout: page
 title: Portfolio
 ---
 I've been lucky enough to be a part of some great collaborations with incredibly talented people.
-Here are just a few of my favorite work and personal projects.
+Here are just a few of my favorite work projects.

 ## Lilly Pulitzer iOS App<br />